radiantearth/stac-spec/overview.md

 a single Catalog, organized however the implementor desires.

 STAC makes no formal distinction between a "root" Catalog and the "child" Catalogs.
-A root Catalog is simply the top-most Catalog -- it has no parent.
+A root Catalog is simply the top-most Catalog or Collection -- it has no parent.
 A nested catalog structure is useful (and recommended) for breaking up massive numbers of catalog Items into logical groupings.
 For example, it might make sense to organize a catalog by date (year, month, day), or geography (continent, country, state/prov).
 See the [Catalog Layout](best-practices.md#catalog-layout) best practices